 Offshore jurisdictions provide tax efficient solutions for sponsors seeking to raise capital from non-U.S. investors and tax-exempt U.S. investors.
 Our attorneys have substantial experience forming master-feeder, parallel and other offshore funds in the Cayman Islands, the British Virgin Islands, and other offshore jurisdictions.
 Capital Fund Law Group advises emerging and established hedge fund managers on all aspects of fund formation and ongoing operations.

 Our investment fund legal services include start-to-finish counsel with all aspects of launching a domestic or offshore hedge fund.
 Our offshore fund services include structuring the offering terms, working with offshore counsel to prepare the disclosure documents and agreements and required offshore formation and filing documents.
-We also assist our clients in their capital raising efforts by providing introductions and resources to guide clients toward capital sources that we have found to be effective for emerging managers.

 We have authored numerous industry publications, including eBooks, white papers, sample PPM document excerpts and blog posts dedicated to helping emerging managers understand various aspects of forming hedge funds and other alternative funds (scroll below to read or download).
 Our firm has been quoted on securities law topics in some of the nation’s leading financial publications, including Forbes, Entrepreneur, and Business.
 Capital Fund Law Group was recognized for its exceptional investment fund legal expertise by Wealth and Finance International Magazine’s Alternative Investment Awards in 2014 and 2015.

 Call (212) 203 - 4300 or email us to schedule a complimentary consultation with one of our attorneys to discuss the legal structure, regulatory requirements, timeline and costs involved in forming a hedge fund.
 We will also be happy to answer any questions you have about launching your fund.